rnaseq/peakRescue/README.md

 ##Dependencies
 Some of the code in PeakRescue package has dependencies on following utility perl modules.

-Please install following tools before running this script and make sure that the path is set either in config/peakrescue.ini file or PATH environment variable
+Please install following tools before running this script and make sure that the path is set in PeakRescue/scripts/perl/config/peakrescue.ini file

 ####Note
 Please read the Licensesing agreement for respective tools before downloading them for commercial use.